hegongshan/gekkofs_fuse/README.md

 GKFS_DAEMON_LOG_PATH="<path/to/file>" to set the path to the logging file of the daemon.
 GKFS_LOG_LEVEL={off,critical,err,warn,info,debug,trace} to set the trace level verbosity.
 Numbers from 0-6 may also be used where as 0 is off and 6 represents trace.

+### Acknoledgment

+This software was partially supported by the EC H2020 funded project NEXTGenIO (Project ID: 671951, www.nextgenio.eu).

+This software was partially supported by the ADA-FS project under the SPPEXA project funded by the DFG.